 Method Behind This Roast Pepper Pasta Salad

-While the veggies roast, cook the pasta – I like to overcook the pasta slightly because pasta firms up when it’s cold.
-Drain and rinse the pasta and dump it into a bowl.
+Cook the pasta.
+While the peppers and aromatics roast, cook the pasta.
+Add the pasta to a large pot of water and cook according to package instructions – salt the water to season the pasta from within.
+I like to overcook the pasta slightly because pasta firms up when it’s cold.
+Drain and rinse the pasta and dump it into a large mixing bowl.
+Feel free to toss the pasta with 1-2 tbsp of butter (adds another layer of flavor).

-Once the veggies are done roasting, slice the peppers and shallots, mince the sun-dried tomatoes, and add them to the bowl of pasta along with the cherry tomatoes and basil.
+Assemble.
+Once the veggies are done roasting, remove the peppers from the pan and slice into thin pieces.
+Add the sliced roasted peppers to the bowl of pasta, along with the roasted shallots, tomatoes, chopped sun-dried tomatoes, and basil.

 A Few Notes